Aalto5G/RealmGateway/DOCUMENTATION.md

 * Zone 4: The packet is marked with 1-msbyte as 0x40/0xF0 -> 0x40000000/0xF0000000

 Additionally, in the case of Linux filtering bridges, we can use the 4-lsbit of the 1-msbyte to indicate the direction of the packet when entering the bridge interface.
-The direction is based on whether the packet is going-to (mark 0) or coming-from the associated Layer-3 routing interface.
+The direction is based on whether the packet is going-towards (mark 0) or coming-from the associated Layer-3 routing interface.
 * Zone 1: The packet is not handled by a Linux filtering bridges
 * Zone 2: The packet enters the Linux filtering bridge qbf-wan
   * qve-phy-wan: The packet is marked with 1-msbyte as 0x00/0x0F -> 0x00000000/0x0F000000